MILLER “LIL‘ RASCAL”€

 Key Takeaways:

-• The Lil' Rascal, a biplane designed by Merle B. Miller, underwent flight testing in early 1978.
+• The Lil' Rascal, designed by Merle B. Miller, is a two-seat, open-cockpit biplane that began flight testing in early 1978.

 See a mistake?
 Contact us.